maidsafe/rfcs/proposed/Launcher.md

 [
     {
         App Name,
-        Reference Count,
-        Random Unique App ID,    // 64 Bytes Vec<SHA512(App-Binary)>, // Also serves to tell how many machines where the App is added
+        Reference Count, // How many machines this app in installed on Random Unique App ID,    // 64 Bytes Vec<SHA512(App-Binary)>,
-                                 // to Launcher
         <APP-ROOT-DIR-Key>,
         Option<SAFEDrive-Directory-Key>,
         OtherMetadata, // For Future Use
     }
     {
         App Name,
-        Reference Count,
-        Random Unique App ID,    // 64 Bytes Vec<SHA512(App-Binary)>, // Also serves to tell how many machines where the App is added
+        Reference Count, // How many machines this app in installed on Random Unique App ID,    // 64 Bytes Vec<SHA512(App-Binary)>,
-                                 // to Launcher
         <APP-ROOT-DIR-Key>,
         Option<SAFEDrive-Directory-Key>,
         OtherMetadata, // For Future Use